yjqian19/yjqian19/README.md

 🎓 MDes in Technology @ Harvard | Cross-registered in MIT (EECS & Sloan) (2024-2026)
 🎓 B.Arch, Tsinghua University (2019-2024)
-💻 Current SWE Intern @ Crossing Legal AI
+💻 SWE Intern @ Crossing Legal AI

 🚀 I’m passionate about building **AI-driven SaaS applications**, especially for vertical industry use cases.
 During my internship at Crossing Legal AI, I worked on the **backend** and **agent workflows** of a form-filler app — and I also explored **LLM** applications in my classes and side projects.